sampsyo/home/_drafts/flattening.md

 Since we have two implementations of the same language, let's see how those performance advantages play out in practice.
 For a microbenchmark, I randomly generated a program with about 100 million AST nodes and fed it directly into the interpreter (the parser and pretty printer are not involved).
 This benchmark is not very realistic: *all it does* is generate and then immediately run one enormous program.
+I even [reserved enough space][flat-capacity] in the `Vec<Expr>` to hold the whole program; in the real world, sizing your arena requires more guesswork.
 I expect it to over-emphasize the performance advantages of cheap allocation and deallocation, because it does very little other work, and under-emphasize the impact of locality, because the program is so big that only a tiny fraction of it will fit the CPU cache at a time.
 Still, maybe we can learn something.